Resilient Multi-Dimensional Consensus in Adversarial Environment: Conclusion

 \section{Conclusion}

-Due to their wide applications, the distributed coordinations in networked systems have attracted much research interest.
-In this paper, we are interested in the achievement of consensus under malicious agents.
-A resilient ``middle points" based algorithm is proposed in this work, which is also applicable in the high dimensional spaces. \revise{By solving the middle points through a linear programming, the proposed strategy introduces a lower computational complexity than most of the existing works.} Under certain network topology, it guarantees the benign agents exponentially reach an agreement within the convex hull of their initial states.
-Finally, as the consensus arguably forms the foundation for distributed computing, the results in this paper lay a solid foundation for future works to develop resilient coordination protocols in other consensus-based problems.
+Due to its wide applications, the distributed coordination in networked systems has attracted much research interest.
+In this paper, we are interested in the achievement of resilient vector consensus under misbehaving agents.
+We propose a general framework of consensus algorithms and provide verifiable conditions for checking the resiliency of it.
+The lower bound on convergence rate is also given.
+Based on the derived conditions, two specific algorithms are then developed.
+As the consensus arguably forms the foundation for distributed computing, the results in this paper provides solid foundations for future works to develop resilient coordination protocols in other consensus-based problems.